lintonye/lintonye/_posts/2017-05-09-react-for-designers-interviews.md

 Are you inspired to pick up some React as well?
 Sign up [here](https://app.convertkit.com/landing_pages/208836), and I'll send you an email when something is ready.

 # Acknowledgements
 I'd like to thank everyone who spent your precious time to chat with me, made a comment or upvoted my post.
-Your insights will really shape the course.
+Your insights will really have a huge influence on the course.
+Together, let's create something truly useful for designers!

 My special thanks to these fantastic folks (sorted by last name):